Henry Francis Lyte: Works

-Abide with me
+"Abide with Me"

-Of these hymns, "Abide with Me" is the best known.
-According to the traditional story given in the Remains, Lyte wrote it a few hours after conducting the final service at his church, which was probably 5 September 1847.
+"Abide with Me" is Lyte's best known hymn.
+According to the traditional story given in the Remains, Lyte wrote it a few hours after officiating the final service at his church, which was probably on 5 September 1847.
 More likely the hymn was actually written in July or August of that year.

 Lyte himself created for the hymn what his biographer has disparaged as "a dull tune."
 When Hymns Ancient and Modern was published in 1861, the editor, William H. Monk—whose three-year-old daughter had just died—composed his own tune, "Eventide," for Lyte's poem.

 The hymn became a favourite of Kings George V and George VI and was sung at the former's funeral.
 The hymn also inspired Field Marshal Herbert Kitchener and General Charles "Chinese" Gordon, and it was said to have been on the lips of Edith Cavell as she faced a German firing squad in 1915.

 "Abide with Me" has been sung prior to kick-off at the FA Cup Final since 1927 when the association secretary substituted the hymn for the playing of "Alexander's Ragtime Band."
 In Rugby league, the hymn has been sung before the Challenge Cup final since 1929, the first year the match was staged at Wembley Stadium.
 The hymn was also played by the combined bands of the Indian Armed Forces during the annual Beating Retreat ceremony held on 29 January at Vijay Chowk, New Delhi, which officially marks the end of Republic Day celebrations but was dropped by Narendra Modi's government before the celebrations of Republic day events in the year 2022, citing its foreign origin not in agreement with India's ancient republican ideas.
-The hymn is the Portora Royal School victory song and is sung at its remembrance service.
+The hymn is the Portora Royal School, Enniskillen victory song and is sung at its remembrance service.

 Significance

 Leon Litvack has written in the Oxford Dictionary of National Biography that although Lyte's "poetic energies were directed at scripturally and evangelically minded audiences, his lyric gift was universally appreciated.
 The example of ‘Abide with me’ is instructive: intensely personal and contemplative, yet nationally popular—even being sung (always, after its publication in 1861, to W. H. Monk's tune, ‘Eventide’) on secular occasions such as at football matches, and especially, since 1927, at the English cup final."
-The 20th-century hymnologist Erik Routley referred to the "much-loved H. R. Lyte" who "though scriptural and evangelical in his emphases, always writes good literature and is rarely deserted by an exquisite lyric gift.
+The 20th-century hymnologist Erik Routley referred to the "much-loved H. R.[sic] Lyte" who "though scriptural and evangelical in his emphases, always writes good literature and is rarely deserted by an exquisite lyric gift.
 Perhaps the centrally 'romantic' hymn of all hymns is the intensely personal yet, as it has proved, wholly universal hymn, 'Abide with me.'"